 The D.M.
-Brown Hall science building, newly renovated Roy S. Nicks Hall, that houses the College of Nursing, Quillen College of Medicine, and the Colleges of Pharmacy, Public Health and Clinical Rehabilitative Health Sciences all offer extensive research laboratory and training facilities.
-Among other facilities of interest are Ball Hall's Slocumb Galleries, which enables students and others to view works of past and contemporary artists, while allowing undergraduate and graduate art students and faculty to display their own works; Hutcheson Hall Planetarium and Harry Powell Observatory which annually attract hundreds of visitors to campus for special programs about the heavens; Gilbreath Hall's Bud Frank Theater, a restored early-century theater; and an outdoor amphitheater, originally constructed by the WPA and restored to its original classic beauty.
+Brown Hall science building, newly renovated Roy S. Nicks Hall, that houses the College of Nursing, Quillen College of Medicine's Stanton-Gerber Hall, and the colleges of Pharmacy, Public Health and Clinical and Rehabilitative Health Sciences all offer extensive research laboratory and training facilities on the main campus and the campus of the adjacent James H. Quillen Veterans Affairs Medical Center.
+Among other areas of interest are Ball Hall's Slocumb Galleries, which enables students and others to view works of past and contemporary artists, while allowing undergraduate and graduate art students and faculty to display their own works; Hutcheson Hall Planetarium and Harry Powell Observatory, which annually attract hundreds of visitors to campus for "Star Parties" and special programs about the heavens; Gilbreath Hall's Bud Frank Theater, a restored early-century theater; the new George L. Carter Railroad Museum; the outdoor Amphitheater, originally constructed by the WPA and restored to its original classic beauty; and the new ETSU and General Shale Brick Natural History Museum and Visitor Center at the Gray Fossil Site, which includes the Don Sundquist Center of Excellence in Paleontology.

 The D.P.
-Culp University Center is one of the most modern student centers in the nation.
-The specific purpose of the center is to serve the students as an integral part of their educational and recreational life.
-The Culp Center provides a wide variety of services, entertainment and social and recreational activities for the campus community.
-In addition to recreational facilities, the Culp Center houses five separate food service areas, bookstore, post office, a theater/auditorium, computer lab, ballroom, meeting rooms and conference facilities.
-The Culp Center is open from 8 a.m. - 10 p.m., Monday - Friday; and Saturday and Sunday, 10 a.m. - 10 p.m.
+Culp University Center is a modern architecturally designed student center, conveniently located in the heart of campus.
+The specific purpose of the center is to serve students by providing an informal setting to enhance their educational, social and cultural interests.
+The Culp Center provides a wide variety of services, entertainment and social activities for the campus community.

+The Culp Center houses four separate food service areas; The Marketplace, The Atrium Food Court, The Buc Mart/Quizno's, and Java City (The Cave).
+Also, located in the Culp Center are the campus bookstore, the post office, a theater/auditorium, a computer lab, ballroom, meeting rooms and conference facilities.
+During the academic year, The Culp Center operating hours are 8 a.m. - 10 p.m., Monday - Friday; and 10am - 10 pm Saturday and Sunday.